elizibar/elizibar.github.io/mickedex/plant/ickus.md

 ### Evolution

 Ickus evolves from a Mickus with Low Friendship when a Leaf Stone is used on it.
 It evolves into Grossicus at level 30.
 If it levels while holding a berry, it will evolve into Mickberry.
 If any Apple is used on it then it evolves into Mickintosh.
-If cured during combat 3 times of the Pouson status, it evolves into Mickle.
+If cured during combat 3 times of the Poison status, it evolves into Mickle.
 If it levels at night while holding a Razor Claw it evolves into Slicus.

 **Previous Evolution:** Mickus (Low Friendship + Leaf Stone)
 **Next Evolution(s):** Grossicus (Level 30), Slicus (Raczor Claw), Mickberry (Berry), Mickintosh (Any Apple), Mickle (Poison status), Druimick (Fairy-type move)